MINGJINGTAI/ubin-quorum/README.md

 [*] Done
 ```

+9.\ Save a copy of network configuration file (`networkNodeInfo.json`) immediately after the above step 8.
+This file is updated by step 8 and is found in QuorumNetworkManager directory.
+It will be used for the Deployment section later.

 ### 3. Steps for Participating nodes (non-coordinator)
 Ensure Section 1: Pre-requisites are executed
 For each participating (non-coordinator) node, perform below steps: